MartinT518/MomentumTracker/README.md

-# MomentumRun - AI-Powered Running & Fitness Platform
+# AetherRun - AI-Powered Running & Fitness Platform

-MomentumRun is a comprehensive health and wellness platform that combines intelligent fitness tracking with advanced nutritional insights and professional coaching services.
+AetherRun is a comprehensive health and wellness platform that combines intelligent fitness tracking with advanced nutritional insights and professional coaching services.
 The application leverages cutting-edge AI technologies to provide personalized, adaptive health recommendations.

 ## Features